 Zoey didn't give them the chance.
 She lunged forward, her fists punching through flesh and bone.
 One dealer's head was severed clean from his shoulders, blood spraying in an arc as his body crumpled to the floor.
 Another tried to flee, but a well-aimed burst from her MG reduced him to a messy pile of flesh.

 Finally, she reached the heart of the nest.
 The leader, a hulking brute with a fully cybernetic body and a cruel grin, stood waiting for her.
 "So, you're the famous Zoey Lavender," he sneered.
-"I've heard a lot about you."
+"I've heard a lot about you.
+Pretty name.
+Your corpse won't be so lucky."

 Zoey's eyes narrowed, her grip tightening on her machine gun.
 "Then you know how this ends."